-The 5 Steps of Cleaning a Car AC Filter
+The 5 Steps of Cleaning a Vehicle’s Cabin Air Filter

 Below are the steps for cleaning a car air conditioner filter.

-- Remove the Filter – After the air filter is revealed, you just need to pull it out.
+After the cabin air filter is revealed, you just need to pull it out.
 There are no additional nuts or clamps holding the filter down.
 The canister was the only part that held the filter.
 Take the filter and place it down somewhere safe.

 There are two ways you can clean the filter.
 You can either use a vacuum cleaner or you can use a bucket of soapy water.
 If you’re using the latter, you just put the filter into the soapy liquid and move it around in there until it is soaked thoroughly.

 Take the filter out and shake it to get the extra soapy water out that remains.
 Leave the filter on a towel so that it can dry off.
 It may take several hours for this to happen.

 If you’re using a vacuum cleaner, you just need to vacuum one side of the filter with it for one minute and then do the same on the other side.

 Don’t forget to clean the canister too.
 This only requires you to use a soft paper towel or cloth to remove any debris still in there.